 Banbury Cross Health Centre

-Caring for 40 000 patients and based in Banbury town centre.
+Caring for 42 000 patients, based in Banbury town centre

 GP Training

 We run many educational sessions in the practice alongside the regular tutorials.
-This includes a journal club and weekly business and clinical meetings.
-We are a cheerful bunch and prioritise getting together for coffee every day at 11am.
+This includes weekly education sessions for all GPs and weekly business and clinical meetings.
+We are a cheerful and friendly bunch and prioritise getting together for coffee every day at 11am.

-If you want a practice that is multidisciplinary, lively and looking forwards to the future then we are the place to come!
+If you want a practice that is multidisciplinary, lively and looking to the future, then we are the place to come!

 The Location

-The practice cares for patients living in Banbury and the surrounding villages with a five mile radius.
-It has been formed from the merger of Banbury Health Centre, Horsefair Surgery and West Bar Surgery in 2019/20.
-It is run by Principal Medical Limited.
+The practice cares for patients living in Banbury and the surrounding villages within a five mile radius.
+It was formed from the merger of Banbury Health Centre, Horsefair Surgery and West Bar Surgery in 2019/20 and is run by Principal Medical Limited.
 This is a local company founded by GPs in 2004 to bid for and develop innovative primary care services.
 There is site at South Bar House, very near the Horton Hospital and also a smaller site in the centre of Banbury.
 South Bar House is a purpose-built spacious premises which is shared with a retail chemist on the ground floor.

 The Patients

-There are some 40,000 patients registered with the practice from a mixed socio- economic profile and a relatively high level of deprivation in parts.
+There are over 42,000 patients registered with the practice from a mixed socio- economic profile and a relatively high level of deprivation in parts.

 The practice is also unique in Oxfordshire in being its own Primary Care Network.
 This allows the exciting prospect of being able to develop new services and models of working for such a large practice population.